 Geospatial Data Scientist

-This position is for 1 year with the possibility of being renewed and offers a comprehensive benefits package which can be viewed at: Faculty & Staff Benefits.
+This position has a term length of 1 year plus 1 day with the possibility of extension and offers a comprehensive benefits package which can be viewed on our Benefits Overview page.

 Working with the ABMI’s Geospatial, Science, and Information Centers, the Geospatial Data Scientist is responsible for leading the development, implementation, and management of geospatial data analyses that support the ABMI's goal of enhancing environmental monitoring and reporting across the province.
 This includes, but is not limited to applying machine learning and big data exploration to support geospatial needs related to scientific analysis of ABMI’s species, habitat and human footprint data and data products.
 The Geospatial Data Scientist is responsible for developing and implementing geospatial data analysis approaches to produce layers that will support environmental monitoring at regional and provincial scales.
 The Geospatial Data Scientist will interact with the ABMI’s staff on matters related to project/task management, data and knowledge analyses, QA/QC processes, and big data processing issues.
 The ABMI is looking for an outstanding Geospatial Data Scientist with ability to collaborate on strategic natural resource monitoring initiatives through gathering, processing and analysis of wide range of big geospatial data.